torbonaut/typescript-starter/README.md

 ## how to use
 git clone the repo and do `npm install` > you are ready to go coding within the src directory.

+you probably want to edit name/description/author/... in the package.json file.

 - create dev build

         npm run build:dev